strict-lang/strict.dev/docs/For.md

 ---
-id: Streams
+id: For
-title: Streams
+title: For
-sidebar_label: Streams
+sidebar_label: For
 ---

 # New ideas 2022